 Let us learn from this.
-It’s taken 54 years to reduce smoking rates from over 50% to 17% – a habit that was not embedded in our entire way of lives.
+It’s taken over half a century to reduce smoking rates from over 50% to 17% – a habit that was not embedded in our entire way of lives.
 Car ownership is at 75%.
-And we don’t have 54 years to reduce it by the same amount.
+And we have much less time to reduce it by the same amount.
 It’s a far bigger challenge, and to meet it, we need an ambitious programme of measures that contain all three aspects – awareness, disincentives, and support for moving to alternatives – right from the start.

 At the same time, in many ways projects to re-route traffic or switch to electric vehicles seem to be just moving the problem around, like trying to tidy a room by moving piles of paper from one corner to another or putting them into a different box.